MatiasDW/Buda-Api/Readme.md

 docker build -t buda-api .

-- This command builds a Docker image named spread-api based on the instructions in your Dockerfile.
+- This command builds a Docker image named buda-api based on the instructions in your Dockerfile.

 # Running the Application in a Container
 Once the image is built, you can run the application in a Docker container.
 To do so, use the following command: